 Many people find that it is at University that they really begin to make sense of the world and their place in it.
 Having space to ask life’s BIG questions, and people to share with as you explore possible answers, is really important.
 St Chad’s encourages all students (and staff) to explore the spiritual and religious dimensions of life.

-The College strives to take people’s different religious views seriously; it is serious about dialogue and welcomes diversity.
-The College is committed both to being ecumenical (working with Christians from other churches) and to working in an inter-faith context, promoting dialogue, for instance, with Muslims, Jews and members of other faiths.
+The College is committed to valuing the range of views held about religion and belief; it is serious about dialogue and welcomes diversity.
+The College is committed both to being ecumenical (working with Christians from a range of churches) and to working in an inter-faith context, promoting dialogue, for instance, with Muslims, Jews and members of other faiths and beliefs.

 More Faith Information

 - Click here for the Faith pages of the University website which include a list of other College and University Chaplains, together with societies and places of worship for the major faiths

 - Click here for the BBC Religion pages – information, comment and discussion